DataScienceCoach/BlennsLib/README.md

 ---

 ## **Overview**
-Blenns is an advanced deep learning framework that predicts next-day candlestick patterns by analyzing:
+Blenns is an advanced deep learning framework that predicts next-day candlestick Image by analyzing:

 🟢 **OHLC Images** (Open-High-Low-Close) processed as 64x64 RGB matrices
 📊 **Trading Volumes** integrated as auxiliary input channels